AnonymousWP/IOS-Configuration-Generator/README.md

 # IOS-Configuration-Generator
  A (Python- and PowerShell-based) script that generates commands/configurations for Cisco routers and switches that run IOS.
-It's meant for IOS users who are too lazy (and don't have experience with Network Automation-related solutions, such as Ansible) to configure everything themselves.
+It's meant for IOS users who are too lazy (and/or don't have experience with Network Automation-related solutions, such as Ansible) to configure everything themselves.
 By using this script, you can create a template for yourself.
 All you have to do after you ran the script, is simply copy-paste the output (which is in the .txt file) in IOS.

-**NOTES:**
+## Notes

  - It may be possible that some commands don't work, as over time with different versions of IOS, commands change.
 Feel free to make an issue, or create a PR to contribute.
 I have tested the generated router and switch configurations on a Cisco 1941 router and Cisco 2960-24TT switch in Cisco Packet Tracer, so that again means that commands on a physical router or switch may differ.
 Packet Tracer is usually more limited in the amount of supported commands.
  - The PowerShell script is more limited and harder for me to maintain, so it'll be available in the PowerShell branch.
  - All commands that are outputted are not in the short form, so that for new IOS-users, it's more understandable of what they are doing and configuring.
  - Make sure you are putting the right interfaces.
 Don't know which interfaces there are attached?
 Execute `show ip interface brief` in the Privileged EXEC Mode to see which interfaces are present.
  - The generated configurations are not 100% tested (yet).
 If there are any issues: file an issue in this repository.
+ - Mind that I'm not a developer, but I do this as a hobby.
+When I made this script, it was not focused on making the script looking as clean/efficient as possible.
+ - This project is still WIP (Work-In-Progress), so do remember that it may lack some functions.
+Feel free to create a Pull Request or issue.

+## To be added:

+ - [ ] Add possibility to configure multiple interfaces

 This repository offers two scripts: